 Employees and supervisors should take steps to reduce the number of common touch points in on-campus facilities.
 Consider leaving internal doors (other than fire doors and alarmed doors) propped open when possible.

 The use of gloves is not required unless you are required to do by your supervisor in order to perform your work duties effectively.
 (For example, if you work in Dining Services, you may be required to wear gloves to effectively perform your work.)
 Gloves do not give the wearer immunity, and germs that might be on your gloves can be transferred to other surfaces.
 To avoid cross-contamination, safely remove gloves immediately after use.

 Faculty and staff are expected to use available supplies to clean and disinfect the following:

 - Their work space (as defined by the supervisor) at the start and end of each workday or shift.

 - If applicable, their university work vehicle at the start and end of each shift (or before and after each use if the vehicle is shared).

 - Any tools or equipment, including computer keyboards/mouses, at the start and end of each shift (or after each use if the items are shared).

-The uncertainty of this pandemic may cause mental and emotional stress for faculty and staff and their families.
-Resources and assistance for faculty and staff are available to help manage fear, anxiety and other stress.
+The uncertainty of this pandemic may cause mental and emotional stress for students, faculty, staff, and their families.
+Resources and assistance are available to help manage fear, anxiety and other stress.